 The Intel i8259A Programmable Interrupt Controller (PIC), AKA "Legacy PIC", is the IC used as the interrupt controller for the original IBM PC and later variants.
-Since the PC AT (1983) there were actually two 8259's used together, one "cascaded" through the other.
-The functionality was moved into southbridge chipsets, and superceded by the more advanced "IOAPIC", but the 8259-pair functionality remains present in machines even today (2024).
+Since the PC "AT" model (1983) there were actually two 8259's used together, one "cascaded" through the other.
+The functionality was later moved into southbridge chipsets, and superceded by the more advanced "IOAPIC", but the 8259-pair programming interface and functionality remains present in machines even today (2024).

 In the PC AT and beyond, as mentioned above, there are two 8259A's which are "cascaded", one is the "master" and the other is the "slave".
 Only the master is connected to the CPU's interrupt input; the slave is connected instead to an IRQ input in the master.
 The master device is configured so that, when it receives an IRQ signal from the slave device, it does not put an interrupt number on the data bus but instead expects the slave to perform that duty.
 This setup is emulated in modern chipsets, at least until now, though of course there are no longer physical 8259A chips on your motherboard (and, there are quiet signs that hardware manufacturers will eventually remove the legacy PIC functionality, though it's hard to predict when that will happen in earnest).